The Future Of Medicaid May Be Found In Indiana, Where The Poor Pay

 If beneficiaries get vaccines and other preventive care, they get a discount on their premiums the following year.

 But they can also be penalized.
-People whose incomes are above the poverty line can be cut off for three months if they miss a payment.
+People whose incomes are above the poverty line can be cut off for six months if they miss a payment.
 Those below the poverty line are knocked down to a plan with fewer benefits.

 And if a patient unnecessarily goes to the emergency room, extra money comes out of the health savings account.

 "There are many ways to try and effectuate personal responsibility," Mann says.
 "Some states have moved forward with healthy behavior initiatives, for example.
 Some states have done some premiums and copays."
-Indian's plan requires everyone to contribute to a health savings account.
+Indiana's plan requires everyone to contribute to a health savings account.
 "And so the responsibility was really translated into payment requirements, and with pretty strong consequences if somebody was unable to pay."

 She says Verma and Indiana wanted the penalties to be even harsher — a full year with no coverage for people who miss payments.
 But CMS rejected that idea.